Lotpath/Strappy/README.md

 This is based on the [Bootstrap 3.x starter template](http://getbootstrap.com/examples/starter-template/).
 Bootstrap has other starter pages [here](http://getbootstrap.com/getting-started/#examples) if you want to roll your own.

 ###The NgApp folder
-* The `NgApp` folder houses the files for your Angular app.
-Each subfolder houses its own Angular module that represents a feature of the app.
+* The `NgApp` folder houses the structure of your Angular app.
+Everything is split between Feature or Infrastructure.
+Each subfolder under Features houses its own Angular module that represents a feature of the app.
 * The `app.js` file defines the main app module and injects each feature module as a dependency.
-* The `globals.js` file defines the globals module with a single constant called globals.
-Inject the globals module into other modules to get access to this globals object.
-One value is defined on this object: baseApiUrl.
-You may want to set this.

 ##Browser Support
 Older browsers may be partially unsupported, at least without some tweaking.